Overfeeding your Boston Terrier will lead to weight gain, obesity problems and other health issues.

 - Environmental Variables (Temperature): Usually, during hot temperatures, a dog’s appetite diminishes.

 How many calories should a Boston Terrier eat?

-According to a study published by National Research Council of the National Academies, a 10 pound (4.5kg), active and adult Boston Terrier should eat 404 calories per day.
+According to a study published by the National Research Council of the National Academies, a 10-pound (4.5kg), active adult Boston Terrier should eat 404 calories per day.

-For more precise and individual metrics, use Pet Alliance Nutrition calorie calculator here.
+For more precise and individual metrics, use the Pet Alliance Nutrition calorie calculator here.

 Then, how much should you feed a Boston Terrier?